named-data/ndn-cpp/android-native/INSTALL-android.md

 * Required: perl (for configuring the OpenSSL build)
 * Optional: SQLite3 (compiled from the source in contrib/sqlite3)

-## macOS 10.12
+## macOS 10.12 and 10.13

 Required: Install Android Studio from https://developer.android.com/studio/index.html .
 (Tested with Android Studio 2.3.3 .)

-Required: In the Android Studio SDK Manager, install LLDB, CMake and NDK following the instructions at https://developer.android.com/ndk/guides/index.html
+Required: In the Android Studio SDK Manager, install LLDB and CMake following the instructions at https://developer.android.com/ndk/guides/index.html

-Set the environment variables ANDROID_SDK_ROOT and ANDROID_NDK_ROOT to the installed location, for example:
+Set the environment variable ANDROID_SDK_ROOT to the installed location, for example:

     export ANDROID_SDK_ROOT=~/Library/Android/sdk

+The NDK installed by the SDK Manager is incomplete, so we have to install it separately.
+Download and unzip the source for Mac from https://developer.android.com/ndk/downloads/index.html .
+(Tested with android-ndk-r10e .)

+Set the environment variable ANDROID_NDK_ROOT to the installed location, for example:

-    export ANDROID_NDK_ROOT=~/Library/Android/sdk/ndk-bundle
+    export ANDROID_NDK_ROOT=~/android-ndk-r10e

 Add the folders with ndk-build and adb to the PATH, for example: